Horpey/Datascience-eportfolio/README.md

 ## **Overview**

 This project is built using **Nuxt 3** and **Tailwind CSS** to showcase my e-portfolio for the module.
-The professor can view the project locally or by accessing the provided link.
+The project can be viewed locally or by accessing the provided link.

 ---